DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

 	```

-4. Separate sequences are generated for each business object type.
-If you need to create multiple sequences for the same type, based on values of other object properties, override the `GetSequenceName` method and return the constructed sequence name.
-The `Address` class in this example uses separate sequences for each `Province` as follows:
+4. Separate sequences are created for each business object type.
+To generate multiple sequences for the same type based on other properties, override `GetSequenceName` to return a custom sequence name.
+In this example, the `Address` class uses different sequences for each `Province`.

 	```cs
 	protected override string GetSequenceName() {
 		return string.Concat(ClassInfo.FullName, "-", Province.Replace(" ", "_"));